drunkNH/Python-Password-Manager/README.md

 ![image](https://i.gyazo.com/511deca6ddd9c3a9ba2fe283fc0e7dec.png)

 ## Purpose
-A terminal-based Password Manager program design to keep a person's passwords to be stored and retrieved using a database, using psycopg2 as the python adapter for PostgreSQL.
+A terminal-based CRUD Password Manager program design to keep a person's passwords to be stored and retrieved using a database, using psycopg2 as the python adapter for PostgreSQL.

 Multiple users can use the program, but the program does not allow users to peek at another user's passwords.